catie-aq/Server-monitoring/README.md

 Grafana and the other components may not directly be available on the internet, you need to publish the ports or use a reverse proxy.

+Use port forwarding to access the Grafana interface.

 ## How to use

 At first launch, set the password in Grafana and save it.